trustoverip/tswg-tsp-specification/spec/spec.md

 ### Nested and Private Endpoint-to-Endpoint Messages

 In this section, we specify an operation using nested messages over the endpoint-to-endpoint messages described in the previous section.
-The purpose of this nested mode is to hide the private contextual VIDs from being visible by the intermediaries.
-Use of such a method is optional.
+The purpose of this nested mode is to hide the private contextual VIDs from being visible to the intermediaries.
+Use of this method is optional.

 The nested private endpoint-to-endpoint pattern is illustrated in Figure 5.

 #### The Source Endpoint
-Using procedures defined in Sections [4](#nested-messages) and [5](#routed-messages-through-intermediaries), endpoints `A` and `B` choose `VID_a3` and `VID_b3` respectively for the private contextual relationships.
+Using procedures defined in Sections [4](#nested-messages) and [5](#routed-messages-through-intermediaries), endpoints `A` and `B` choose `VID_a3` and `VID_b3` respectively for the private contextual relationship.
 The source `A` then sends its message to `B` using a message described in the previous section as follows:

 ``` text
 [VID_a1, VID_p1, VID_q0, VID_q1, [VID_a2, VID_b2, Payload_e2e]]